 Creative Writing Lessons from Oxford Summer Courses

-These hour-long sessions (for students aged 16+) offer a chance for you to talk in detail about the subject you’re studying and receive rigorous, individual feedback on your writing drafts and other pieces of work.
-You’ll attend your classes with your own ideas – as informed by your own work and research – and is your opportunity to discuss them and dissect them with your peers and tutor.
+The Power of the Oxford Tutorial System These hour-long sessions (for students aged 16+) offer a chance for you to talk in detail about the subject you’re studying and receive rigorous, individual feedback on your writing drafts and other pieces of work.
+You’ll attend your classes with your own ideas – as informed by your own work and research – and it is your opportunity to discuss and dissect them with your peers and tutor.

 To find out more about how the tutorial system affected her development as a writer, we asked Avantika to tell us about her experience at our Creative Writing summer school.
 Below, she shares the three main lessons she learned during her time with us and how they have continued to enhance her writing skills since finishing her course.